kaloyan-marinov/examples-concurrent-programming/examples_2017_09_09_12_15/file_0.md

 https://www.youtube.com/watch?v=PJ4t2U15ACo
 )

-- is a little special
-because there is something called the Global Interpreter Lock (GIL)

 - the GIL _might_ prevent you from reaping the true benefits of multi-threading

 - might still be beneficial - e.g. when you are